Which Honda Accord Has Blind Spot Detection? (Expert Advice)

 Does the Honda Accord Touring have blind spot detection?

 Yes.
-Honda Accord Touring trims almost always include blind spot detection as standard, especially on 2018 and newer models.
+Honda Accord Touring trims almost always include blind spot detection as standard equipment, especially on 2018 and newer model years, since Touring sits at the top of the lineup with the most comprehensive safety package.

 Can the EX and EX-L trims have blind-spot detection?

 Yes.
-Many EX and EX-L Honda Accord trims include blind-spot detection, but availability varies by model year and optional safety packages.
+Many EX and EX-L Honda Accord trims include blind-spot detection, but availability varies by model year and whether an optional safety technology package was selected at the time of purchase, so it is worth confirming on a specific vehicle.

 What is Honda’s Blind Spot Information System (BSI)?

-Honda’s Blind Spot Information System (BSI) uses rear radar sensors to detect vehicles in adjacent lanes and alerts drivers during lane changes.
+Honda’s Blind Spot Information System (BSI) uses rear radar sensors to detect vehicles in adjacent lanes and alerts the driver through a mirror-mounted warning light, often paired with an audible chime when the turn signal is active.

 How can I check whether a used Accord has blind-spot detection?